lovemonkeyz/downtify-premium/README.md

 `clientId` + `clientSecret` should be retrived from [here](https://developer.spotify.com/dashboard/applications).
 * Log in with your Spotify account, create an app
 * Pick an ‘App name’ and ‘App description’ of your choice and mark the checkboxes.
-* After creation, you see your ‘Client Id’ and you can click on "Show client secret" to unhide your Client secret.
+* After creation, you see your ‘ClientId’ and you can click on "Show client secret" to unhide your 'clientSecret'.

 ### Downloading